sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

-### Putting the Model into a Web Service and deploying it locally with Docker -
+## Putting the Model into a Web Service and Local Deployment using Docker:

-**Creating a Web service for our Model using Flask** -
+**Creating a Web service for Model using Flask** -

 Name of Python script used - ***FinalModelpredict.py***